Azure-Samples/azure-solutions-digital-marketing-reference-implementation/labs/Lab6-ARM.md

 In this section, you will use a template to deploy the exact set of resources that you have already created.
-This won't change anything, but it will make it possible to move to a repeatable automated release pipeline, and will also open the door to having multiple instances of the Azure Kit for production, staging, testing, development, and so on.
+This won't change anything, but it will make it possible to move to a repeatable, automated release pipeline, and will also open the door to having multiple instances of the Azure Kit for production, staging, testing, development, and so on.

-1. Azure can generate a template for you based on an existing resource group.
+Azure can generate a template for you based on an existing resource group.
 This doesn't always produce the most flexible of results, so you may need to do some tweaking to produce a template that works for the environments you want, but it can be a very useful start.

-    In the Azure portal, go to the blade for your Resource Group.
-In the list of icons and labels on the left, under **SETTINGS** click **Automation Script**.
+1. In the Azure portal, go to the blade for your Resource Group.

+1. In the list of icons and labels on the left, under **SETTINGS**, click **Automation Script**.
     After a few seconds, this will produce a JSON file that will create a set of resources similar to the ones you have created by hand.

-2. Notice that Azure has detected a problem - you will see an orange banner indicating that it cannot export resources of type `Microsoft.Web/sites/config`.
+    > Notice that Azure has detected a problem - you will see an orange banner indicating that it cannot export resources of type `Microsoft.Web/sites/config`.
 What this means is that the template it generates will not include any of the Application Settings or Connection Strings for any of your Web Apps.
 And there's a good reason for this: these kinds of settings are often based on other resources.

-    For example, your settings include a key for your Azure Storage account.
+    > For example, your settings include a key for your Azure Storage account.
 It would not be useful for Azure to copy that key directly into the template.
 What you need is for the template to create the Azure Storage account, and then automatically copy the key for that particular account into the Web App settings.
 It is possible